 When you get your protein intake right on your eating day, you will have the experience that you can eat as much as you want without going crazy.
 Protein makes you feel full and keeps you satisfied.
 The key is to maxmize your protein intake with the fewest calories possible.
 The more protein you eat the less hungry you will be and the fewer cravings you will have.
 The suggestion I make to many patients is to start their day with a 12 egg white omelet.
 A 12 egg white omelet contains 84 grams of protein and 120 calories.
 To put things in perspective, one quart of Chobani fat-free Greek yogurt contains 88 grams of protein and 480 calories.
 And one quart of Breakstone fat-free cottage cheese contains 80 grams of protein and 560 calories.
 Your next best protein choice after egg whites is shrimp or crab or lobster, which are all about the same for protein and calorie content.
 One medium shrimp contains approximately 1 gram of protein and 6 calories.
 I do not recommend fake crab and lobster which contain sorbitol and can cause projectile diarrhea if you eat any significant quantity.

-The easiest way to Every Other Day
+The easiest way to diet every other day

-The easiest way to Every Other Day on your diet day is to eat some combination of apples, oranges, bananas and pears.
+The easiest way to every other day on your diet day is to eat some combination of apples, oranges, bananas and pears.
 Don’t go over 400 (women) – 600 (men) calories on your diet day and you’ll be fine.
 If you’re traveling, you can always pick up an over-priced apple in an airport.
 On your eating day, the secret is to find a way to feel like you are freely feeding, that feels like you are eating as much as you want, but keeps your calories from going to stupid.
-For most patients, this means 80-150 grams of fat-free or very low fat protein on your eating day to keep damage from recreational eating under control.
+For most patients, this means 80-160 grams of fat-free or very low fat protein on your eating day to keep damage from recreational eating under control.
 On your eating day, you can eat whatever you want.
 A protein load tends to minimize Bozo out-of-control calories.

 Calorie counting doesn’t work.